IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_GRID_ENTITY_INIT

 Fires when a new grid entity is initialized.
 Specifically, this is either:
-- in the MC_POST_NEW_ROOM callback (firing every time a room is entered, even if the entity was previously there on a previous room entry)
+- in the `MC_POST_NEW_ROOM` callback (firing every time a room is entered, even if the entity was previously there on a previous room entry)
-- in the MC_POST_UPDATE callback (if the entity appeared midway through the room, like when the trapdoor appears after defeating It Lives!)
+- in the `MC_POST_UPDATE` callback (if the entity appeared mid-way through the room, like when the trapdoor appears after defeating It Lives!)

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `GridEntityType` provided.